 For every program with a grant recipient for the 2020 meeting, we will extend an invitation to that recipient’s Program Director to attend Cosmetic Surgery Forum.
 The invitation includes free meeting registration ($750).
 Should the program director be unable to attend, they can request the invitation be extended to a designated program representative by contacting firstname.lastname@example.org.

 Great!
 How do I apply?

 Your application and abstract should be submitted by completing the form provided in the link below.
 If you have questions, please contact: info@CosmeticSurgeryForum.com.

 A key element of any meeting is discussion and this course is designed to facilitate dialog among all participants in a collegial atmosphere.
 We hope that you are able to join us and take part in what will be an informative educational experience for us all.

-Grants are evaluated and speakers are chosen by faculty from Duke University, Stanford University, Tulane University, and University of California Davis.
+Grants are evaluated and speakers are chosen by faculty from Duke University, Stanford University, Harvard University, and University of California Davis.

 Drs.
 Pamela Basuk, Haines Ely, Roslyn Rivkah Isseroff, Kristina Liu, Zakia Rahman and Julie Woodward.

 2020 Cosmetic Surgery Forum